 While most dog foods contain protein as the first ingredient, it's important to go with high-quality sources of protein.
 Natural sources like chicken, beef, lamb, and fish are all ideal.
 In fact, it's always good to go with a dog food that has more than one type of protein source.

-Pitbulls will thrive with a dog food that's made up of 40% protein or more.
+If your searching for the best dog food for Pitbulls make sure the food formula is made up of 40% protein or more.
 At the very least, the dog food needs to have at least 25% percent protein to keep the dog healthy.
 However, the more the merrier.

 Quality Carbs and Nutrients